 I have been watching the Indian Media (TV, Newspapers, Magazines etc) recent days and I am absolutely irritated to the core about thousands of “fairness cream” advertisements played the media every minute of the day.
 What’s wrong with being dark?.
 Why do you (fairness cream companies) want to change my skin color?.
 Why even the well-educated Indians wants to have a fairer skin?.
 Initially, it was targeted only at women.
 Now, men too.
 C’mon guys.
 Build your body and stamina.
 Your skin color does not matter, at your most important moment of manliness.
 Trust me!.

-I was born into a Dravidian family in Southern India few years (?) back.
+I was born into a Dravidian family in Southern India a few years back.
 By the term Dravidian, I refer to the ethnic group which lives in South India for thousands of years.
 This group includes Tamils, Telugus, Kannadigas, Malayalis, Tuluvas, Kurukhs, Kondavas, Kondhas, and Gondis.
 They speak Dravidian languages.
 All of them were dark.
 No exceptions.
 That dark skin helped us to survive & stay healthy in the tropical climate.
 Back then, skin color was never considered as a component of beauty!.

 Then comes a series of invasions by white skinned people up to the latest British (let’s not get into the controversial Indo-Aryan Invasion).
 The races get mixed up and the people fall into a full spectrum of skin colors.
-There are many psychological/economic reasons to treat fairer skin superior to darker one.
+There are many psychological/economic reasons to treat fairer skin superior to the darker one.
 I can site a couple of them.

 1. Economic Status: Working class people spent most of their time under the sun and retained the dark color and the wealthy people tend to be a bit fairer.
 (Don’t think about white.
 They were just a bit fairer).

 2. Social Status: Due to the caste systems and the extended British rule, white/fairer people always got a very high social status in the society.
 During this period, the minds of millions of Indians were influenced by the image that fair skin signifies superiority, dominance, and power, while dark skin represents the weaker, inferior masses.